-Recycling can provide significant economic benefits to companies by decreasing the costs associated with hazardous waste disposal and by lowering the need to purchase new raw wastes.
-Reducing waste and energy consumption also lowers the amount of pollution a company creates and increases their level of sustainability, thereby providing environmental benefits and increasing their goodwill within the industry.
+Recycling can provide significant economic benefits to companies by decreasing the costs associated with hazardous waste disposal and by lowering the need to purchase new raw materials.
+Reducing material and energy consumption also lowers the amount of pollution a company creates and increases their level of sustainability, thereby providing environmental benefits and increasing their goodwill within the industry.

 The metal catalysts we recycle include:

-Recycling metals increases production efficiency by reducing the amount of space needed to store spent wastes.
+Recycling metals increases production efficiency by reducing the amount of space needed to store spent materials.
 That space can instead be used for production processes, increasing your facility’s output.

-Reusing wastes also lowers operation costs by decreasing the need to purchase new raw wastes.
+Reusing materials also lowers operation costs by decreasing the need to purchase new raw materials.
 In fact, recycling may even result in money back, creating a new source of revenue.
 For example, reclaimed molybdenum is currently worth $11.20 per pound and nickel sells for $4 per pound.
 Why send metals to landfills when you can sell them for reclamation and recoup operational expenses?

 Recycling and sustainability efforts also generate goodwill within the industry, helping to separate you from the competition and attract the business of environmentally conscious customers.